ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 ```
 The script will ask you for a password, which will be the password of your CSC account.

 At this point, the only pre-requisite left is to import the CoreOS image to cPouta.
 Since Kontena is based on [CoreOS](https://coreos.com/) and cPouta image catalogue doesn’t include a CoreOS image, you'll have to download it and push it to cPouta.
-You can find the [instructions at CoreOS website](https://coreos.com/os/docs/latest/booting-on-openstack.html), just be sure to note down the name you
+You can find the [instructions at CoreOS website](https://coreos.com/os/docs/latest/booting-on-openstack.html), just be sure to note down the name you chose for the image.

 ```shell
 $ glance image-create --name CoreOS \